 Red wolves are being reintroduced into the wild to prevent extinction of the species and to help restore the ecosystems in which they once occurred.
 Predators maintain the balance and health of ecosystems by controlling over populations of prey species and removing unhealthy animals.
 Red wolves prey on white-tailed deer, raccoons and small mammals, such as rabbits, rodents and nutria.

-In addition to the wolves in the wild, there are also 220 red wolves in captivity at 38 zoos and museums around the country (including the VLM) as part of the federal Red Wolf Recovery captive breeding program.
+In addition to the wolves in the wild, there are also about 200 red wolves in captivity at 38 zoos and museums around the country (including the VLM) as part of the federal Red Wolf Recovery captive breeding program.

 National Wolf Awareness Week is the third week of October.
-During this week, the VLM Animal Care staff conducts daily 1pm enrichment for the Red Wolves in the Wolf habitat on the outdoor trail.
+During this week, the VLM Animal Care staff conducts enrichment at 1 p.m. for the Red Wolves in the Wolf habitat on the outdoor trail.